Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 ### React’s own Base Project Structure

-You’ve created several projects using the Create React App tool so far, so start by looking at a brand new Create React App project structure and go from there:
+You created several projects using the Create React App tool so far, so start by looking at a brand new Create React App project structure and go from there:

 ![](assets/cra-folder-structure.jpeg)